How Much Do Managed IT Services Cost?

 The Severe Cost of Downtime to Modern Businesses

 The cost of downtime is often directly proportional to the size of the enterprise.
 In October 2021, Facebook experienced a massive global outage that affected its subsidiaries.
 These include Messenger, Instagram, Whatsapp, Oculus and Mapillary.
 The company lost an estimated $163,565 per minute for the nearly six hours of downtime.
-That’s equivalent to $100 million – a massive amount, but for the present-day Meta, it is a manageable loss they easily endured.
+That’s equivalent to $100 million – a massive amount.
+However, for the present-day Meta, it is a manageable loss they easily endured.

 Regardless of the size of your business, significant downtime in your operations can be quite costly and will negatively impact your bottom line.
 To avoid unnecessary downtimes, consider the expertise of a third-party IT service provider.